 These types of data fall under HIPAA compliance:

-HIPAA compliance is essential for healthcare organizations and patients.
+The HIPAA compliance checklist is essential for healthcare organizations and patients.
 It ensures healthcare providers securely handle sensitive information according to the same rules.
-For example, according to the HIPPA Minimum Necessary Standard, an insurance company can only get information on a patient's clinical history.
-In short, every covered entity must follow HIPAA regulations.
+For instance, an insurance provider can only access the clinically relevant information concerning a patient's medical history.

 Who needs to be HIPAA Compliant?